Skip to main content

 US Social Security treaty treatment is technical and may need to be coordinated with US filing rules (including potential saving-clause effects) and Portuguese reporting.
 Confirm treaty article application and credit mechanics before filing.
 Key Point: File both US Form 1040 (reporting worldwide income) and Portuguese Form IRS (reporting Portuguese-taxable income).
 Coordinate to avoid paying tax twice on the same income.

 UK State Pension in Portugal Taxing Rights: Portugal has exclusive taxing rights over the UK State Pension once you are a Portuguese resident.
-Under Article 17 of the UK-Portugal Double Taxation Convention, pensions paid "in consideration of past employment" are taxed only in the country of residence (Portugal).
+Treaty pension allocation depends on the treaty version in force, pension type, and domestic characterization for the filing year.

 French Retraite (Old-Age Pension) in Portugal Taxing Rights: Portugal taxes French public pensions (retraite) after you establish tax residency.
 France and Portugal's tax treaty follows the same principle as the UK agreement: pensions paid in consideration of past employment are taxed in the residence country.
 French pension providers stop withholding French tax after you claim non-residence.